Which place is cheaper, Prague or Beijing?

 Shopping is a popular activity when visiting Prague.
 There are many brand name stores in New Town, particularly around Wenceslas Square.
 In Old Town, Czech porcelain and Bohemia Crystal are popular things to buy.

-Prague is a very family-friendly destination.
+Prague is known to be a very family-friendly place to visit.
 The city has a fun energy that appeals to adults and kids alike.
 Make sure you check out the Astronomical Clock and tour the famous Prague Castle.
 You'll also find the best playgrounds in town around Slavonic Island.

 Prague is a great city for couples, as it has plenty to offer.
 Whether you're enjoy beautiful architecture, historical buildings, or a night out drinking, this city makes a great stop for a couple's vacation.

 Beijing is a nice destination for couples.
 The culture, history, and food all make this a stunning place to visit.
 While romance doesn't immediately spring to mind when you think of Beijing, there are shows and fine dining restaurants that couples will enjoy.
 There are also many luxury hotels with spas and other amenities.

 Prague is an unbeatable place for backpackers.
 Also, Beijing is still popular, but not quite as popular for backpackers and budget travelers.

 Prague is a very popular city to visit for backpackers.
 It has its share of fun hostels that often have a social vibe that can't beat.
 The city is also a fun and affordable place to explore.

 Beijing is very popular with the backpacker crowd.
 The city has many hostels and budget-friendly options.
 There isn't the backpacker community vibe that you may get in other Asian cities, but if you organize an excursion through your hostel, you're sure to make a few friends along the way.